From Wikipedia - Reading time: 52 min

 Dhosi Hill – A hill near Narnaul, having Vedic period Rishi, Chaywan's Ashram.
 Famous for preparation of Chyawanprash, and other herbal preparations.

 Pharal- Phalgu Tirth is an Indian pilgrimage site, where pilgrimages are undertaken by the Hindus during the Shraadhs.
 It is located in Pharal village in the Pundri sub-tehsil of Kaithal district in Haryana state.
-Pharal village is located between Pundri and Dhand in Kaithal district 24 kilometres (15 mi) away from district headquarter Kaithal and is 34 kilometres (21 mi) to Kurukshetra city
+Pharal village is located between Pundri and Dhand in Kaithal district 24 kilometres (15 mi) away from district headquarters in Kaithal and 34 kilometres (21 mi) to Kurukshetra city.

 Himachal Pradesh is famous for its Himalayan landscapes and popular hill-stations.
 Tourism is the state contributes a major part in its economy and growth.
 Outdoor activities such as rock climbing, mountain biking, paragliding, ice-skating, and heli-skiing are popular tourist attractions in Himachal Pradesh.[17]

-Shimla, the state capital, is very popular hill station among tourists.
-One can reach Shimla by road, train and by air.
+Shimla, the state capital, is a very popular hill station among tourists.
+One can reach Shimla by road, train, and by air.
 The Kalka-Shimla Railway is a narrow gage mountain railway which is a UNESCO World Heritage Site.
 Other popular hill stations include Manali, Dalhousie and Kasauli.

 Dharamshala, home of the Dalai Lama, is known for its Tibetan monasteries and Buddhist temples.
 Many trekking expeditions also begin here.
 It is located in the Kangra valley at the foot of the Dhauladhar mountains.
 Manali is famous for skiing, snowboarding and other adventure sports such as white water rafting.
-Bir is known for paragliding.
-The Spiti valley is well known for its unique landscapes and culture.
+Bir is known for paragliding and cultural events like Bir Music Festival.
+The Spiti Valley is well known for its unique landscapes and culture.

-KASHMIR is noted for its scenic landscape, ancient temples and mosques, Hindu and Muslim shrines, castles, gardens and forts.
-The Hindu holy shrines of Amarnath in Kashmir Valley attracts about .4 million Hindu devotees every year.
-Vaishno Devi also attract millions of Hindu devotees every year.
-Jammu's historic monuments feature a unique blend of Islamic and Hindu architecture styles.
+Kashmir is renowned for its landscapes, ancient temples and mosques, Hindu and Muslim shrines, castles, gardens, and forts.
+The Hindu holy shrines of Amarnath in Kashmir Valley attract about 4 million Hindu devotees every year.
+Vaishno Devi also attracts millions of Hindu devotees every year.
+The region's historic monuments feature a blend of Islamic and Hindu architectural styles.

 Tourism forms an integral part of the Kashmiri economy.
 Often dubbed "Paradise on Earth", Kashmir's mountainous landscape has attracted tourists for centuries.
 Notable places are Dal Lake, Srinagar Pahalgam, Gulmarg, Yeusmarg, Mughal Gardens, etc. Kashmir's natural landscape has made it one of the popular destinations for adventure tourism in South Asia.

-Shikharji located on Parasnath hill, the highest mountain in the state of Jharkhand, is the most important Jain Tirtha (pilgrimage site), believed to be the place where twenty of the twenty-four Jain tirthankaras along with many other monks attained Moksha.[18][19]
+Jharkhand is an eastern state of India, formed in 2000.
+It is known for its forest cover and mine reserves.
+One of the biggest tourist attractions in Jharkhand is the Vaidyanath Jyotirlinga situated in the Deoghar district.
+Shikharji, located on Parasnath hill (the highest mountain in the state of Jharkhand), is the most important Jain Tirtha (pilgrimage site), believed to be the place where twenty of the twenty-four Jain tirthankaras, along with many other monks, attained Moksha.[18][19]

-Ranchi, the capital of Jharkhand is famous for its multiple waterfalls in its outskirts of the city.
+Ranchi, the capital of Jharkhand is famous for its numerous waterfalls on the outskirts of the city.

 Densely covered in forest, the state has many wildlife sanctuaries including Topchanchi wildlife sanctuary[21] and Palamu wildlife sanctuary.[22]